dreamgrove/dreamgrove/content/balance/FAQ.md

 **Lunar Eclipse and both Eclipses (CA/Inc):**

-- Use {{< spell 78674 "Starsurge" >}} to stop yourself from overcapping AsP until 6 targets at which point you should overcap.
+- Use {{< spell 78674 "Starsurge" >}} to stop yourself from overcapping AsP.
+Without Tier Set and Pulsar until 6 targets, at which point you should overcap.

 - Refresh {{< spell 8921 "Moonfire" >}} if you are at 4 (8 with {{< spell 281847 "Twin Moons" >}}) targets or below if the targets will live through the next Eclipse.